Leapsight/babel/doc/babel.md

 option from a previous [`enqueue/2`](#enqueue-2).
 The calling process is suspended until the work is completed or

-> The current implementation is not ideal as it recursively reads then status from the database.
+!> **Important** notice The current implementation is not ideal as it recursively reads the status from the database.
 So do not abuse it.
-> Also at the moment complete tasks are deleted, so the abscense of a task is considered as either succesful or failed, this will also change as we will be retaining tasks that are discarded or completed.
+Also at the moment complete tasks are deleted, so the abscense of a task is considered as either succesful or failed, this will also change as we will be retaining tasks that are discarded or completed.
-> This will be replaced by a pubsub version soon.
+This will be replaced by a pubsub version soon.

 <a name="yield-2"></a>